Waxed Canvas Fabric

 What is Canvas vs Duck?

 Canvas and duck are terms used interchangeably and can often been confused.
 Canvas is defined as an fabric that is strong and heavy having a firm hand.
-Canvas is usually used in awnings, boat covers, and outdoor furniture.
+Use this fabric for awnings, boat covers, and outdoor furniture.
 Duck on the other hand is usually spun polyester or spun cotton fabric available in a variety of weights and qualities.
 Both canvas and duck are available in plain weave or basket weave.
 Canvas is made from either cotton or acrylic.

 There are many kinds of cotton duck cloth fabrics.
 They are known by names that are historically connected to them like “Army”, “Numbered”, “Belting”, “Sail”, etc.